qchenevier/MBA_memoire/doc/action_actor.md

 In terms of wages, digitization has accelerated a divergence between the majority of workers and a smaller group at the top.
 And, since 1980, labor productivity has grown 2.5 times faster than wages, breaking historical patterns [@Manyika2015].

-#### Increasing speed of adoption of technologies: Humans are getting more and more wired to Information Technologies
+#### Humans are producing more and more Information

 Many people suggest that rates of new product introduction and adoption are speeding up since centuries.
 It seems to be true: It took decades for the telephone to reach 50% of households, beginning before 1900, whereas it took five years or less for cellphones to accomplish the same penetration in 1990.
 And innovations introduced more recently are being adopted more quickly [@McGrath2013].

 It took 30 years for electricity and 25 years for telephones to reach 10% adoption but less than five years for tablet devices to achieve the 10% rate.
 It took an additional 39 years for telephones to reach 40% penetration and another 15 before they became ubiquitous.
 Smart phones, on the other hand, accomplished a 40% penetration rate in just 10 years, if we time the first smart phone's introduction from the 2002 shipment of the first BlackBerry that could make phone calls and the first Palm-OS-powered Treo model [@McGrath2013].

 This rise of adoption and penetration rates for new technologies suggests that technology is less and less primarily used by new generations, the so-called _Millenials_ or _Y generation_.
-In fact, these terms uncover less an age reality than technological use reality.
+In fact, these so-called generations are bounded less by an age criterion than by a technological use one.
 Some analysts refer to the Y generation as the sociological group which is using the Information technologies most frequently, without explicitly stating an age.
 A 60 years old granny using social networks on mobile to communicate with her friends and family and buying things occasionnaly from e-commerce sites could be considered as belonging to the Y generation.
 The gaps in the world population regarding this revolution are not in terms of age, but in terms of usage.

+This increased technology usage means that people are producing more and more information directly by giving feedback or indirectly throught the usage statistics of their devices.
+This is the rise of the _consumer-producer_:

+- Millennialization of consumers has turned consumers into producers, empowered individuals to share their voices and influence others [@Gimpel2012].
+- Since digital news and information content can now be produced by amateurs in addition to professionals: Internet and digitization are competence-destroying and disruptive for the newspaper industry [@Karimi2015].

 As a results, the average human on this planet is more connected to all the other humans and communicates more with them than anytime in History.
 The world has never been so intertwined, in terms of information exchanges, even if the population has never been higher.
-Information is more available to anyone and anyone is more able to share information.
+Information is more available to anyone and anyone is more able to create or share information.

-#### Less information asymmetry means empowerment of consumers and employees
+#### Humans are increasingly interacting through (and with) machines

 Digital technologies also enable different forms of dynamic capabilities suitable for turbulent environments and transform the structure of social relationships in both the consumer and the enterprise space [@Bharadwaj2013].

 Employees are asking why they cannot collaborate with coworkers the way they can with friends.
 Some younger employees have been heard saying "the company's more than 100 years old, but our IT capabilities don't have to match the age of the company." [@Westerman2011]

-Enhancing interactions among customers, suppliers, stakeholders, and employees.
-Consumers and businesses increasingly prefer digital channels.
-These channels lower the cost of transactions [@Hirt2014].
+Information technologies are enhancing interactions among customers, suppliers, stakeholders, and employees.
+Consumers and businesses increasingly prefer digital channels, as these channels lower the cost of transactions [@Hirt2014].

-Digital technologies know no borders, and the customer's demand for a unified experience is raising pressure on global companies to standardize offerings.
-They have come to expect payment systems that work across borders, global distribution, and a uniform customer experience [@Hirt2014].

-This is because digital resources are "more than just bits and bytes, the digital infrastructure consists of institutions, practices, and protocols that together organize and deliver the increasing power of digital technology to business and society" [@Bharadwaj2013].
+For example, some customers today favor self-service over personal interaction.
+For many young adults in their 20s and early 30s, interacting with a human service representative represents an inconvenience or an extra cost [@WESTERMAN2015].

 Some people may say that we will never trust machines with important decisions such as the management of our health and money, but this is twentieth century thinking.
 A new generation (often called Millenials) is engaging with smart machines that they trust, and often prefer [@Beck2017].

-#### Everybody is producing Information: the Consumer-producer {#consumer-producer}

-Since digital news and information content can now be produced by amateurs in addition to professionals: Internet and digitization are competence-destroying and disruptive for the newspaper industry [@Karimi2015].

-Millennialization of consumers has turned consumers into producers, empowered individuals to share their voices and influence others [@Gimpel2012].

-**Community & Crowd:** If you build communities and you do things in public, you don't have to find the right people, they find you.
-An Exponential Organization interacting with its community is not simply a transaction There are three steps to building a community around an ExO:
-1. Use the MTP to attract and engage early members.
-The MTP serves as a gravitational force that attracts constituents into its orbit [@VanGeest2014].
-2. Nurture the community.
-Elements of nurturing include listening and giving back [@VanGeest2014].
-3. Create a platform to automate peer-to-peer engagement.
-Crowd is pull-based.
-You open up an idea, funding opportunity or incentive prize and let people find you [@VanGeest2014].